 The Fund was officially launched at Muriel Duckworth's 100th birthday concert and celebration in Halifax on November 2, 2008.

-Muriel was Canada's most enduring champion of peace, the environment and women's rights.
+Muriel, born in 1908, was Canada's most enduring champion of peace, the environment and women's rights.
 She was best known as a founder and president of the national Voice of Women, the first women's peace organization in Canada.
-As an exemplary active citizen, she gained notoriety for withholding the portion of her income tax that went to military spending and for being the first woman in Halifax to run for political office at the provincial or federal levels.
+As an exemplary active citizen, she became known for withholding the portion of her income tax that went to military spending and for being the first woman in Halifax to run for political office at the provincial or federal levels.
 With honorary degrees from 10 universities, the Order of Canada, the Persons Award and the Pearson Peace medal, Muriel was recognized as a distinguished citizen whose convictions are shared by many others.
 Muriel Duckworth died at the age of 100 in August 2009.

-Oxfam is proud to have earned her support.
-Muriel was an active supporter of Oxfam's work and mission since our beginnings in Canada in 1963.
-In 1985 she participated in a Peace Mission to Central America.
-She was a monthly SharePlan donor, a regular participant in our local events and actions and heartily endorses our intensified focus on women's rights and gender equality.
-In 1999 she said, 'I like the fact that Oxfam has never been afraid to speak out on more controversial issues.
+Oxfam is proud to have earned Muriel's support.
+She was an active supporter of Oxfam's work and mission since our beginnings in Canada in 1963.
+In 1985, Muriel participated in a Peace Mission to Central America.
+She was a monthly SharePlan donor, a regular participant in our local events and actions and heartily endorsed our intensified focus on women's rights and gender equality.
+In 1999 she said, '"I like the fact that Oxfam has never been afraid to speak out on more controversial issues".

 "At the close of life , the questions will be: not how much you have got but how much you have given; not how much you have won but how much you have done; not how much you have saved , but how much you have sacrificed; not how much you were honoured but how much you have loved and served."